earthly/website/blog/_posts/2021-12-23-golang-command-line.md

 }
 ~~~

 First thing I need to write in my activity client is insert.
-I wrap my `activity` in a document and use `json.Marshal` to convert it:
+I wrap my `activity` in a document, and use `json.Marshal` to convert it:

 ~~~{.go caption="activty.go"}
 func (c *Activities) Insert(activity Activity) (int, error) {